gedw99/goPocJsonSchemaForm/README.md

 # Naked HTMX

-This is a golang, HTMX based implementation of Naked Objects - https://en.wikipedia.org/wiki/Naked_objects
+This is a golang, HTMX based implementation of Naked Objects.

+https://en.wikipedia.org/wiki/Naked_objects exposes the objects, like struts or DB rows directly to the GUI.

+https://htmx.org is a simple way to build interactive web sites.

 We are using latest htmx: https://unpkg.com/htmx.org@2.0.2

-Using HTMX, this package reads the JSON Schema to describe your data structure and validation rules, and JSON Schema to describe the GUI, and then renders the WebGUI with full data validation using HTMX.

 ![image basic](./doc/basic.png)